Skip to main content

-ImageForge is an image optimization CLI for Next.js image optimization and static pipelines.
-It performs build-time image optimization with WebP conversion, AVIF conversion, blurDataURL generation, and hash-based image caching, then writes imageforge.json and enforces freshness in CI with --check.
+ImageForge is a build-time image optimization CLI for Next.js and other static web apps.
+It generates responsive WebP and AVIF derivatives, blurDataURL placeholders, and a hash-based cache.
+It writes imageforge.json and enforces freshness in CI with --check for a repeatable image freshness workflow.

 $ imageforge ./public/images --formats webp,avif --quality 80 --blur